**Make sure to see the video at the end of this article for over 150 Christmas tablescape decorating images.

 You probably do not want to incorporate more than 2 different metal colors in your Christmas tablescape so the color scheme feels cohesive, so make sure to incorporate the color of your utensils into your Christmas tablescape design.

-For a little extra formality during the Christmas holidays, consider using cloth napkins that are either purple or one of the neutral or metallic colors of your color scheme.
-Also give extra thought to whether you want to use napkin rings, which offer another opportunity to add more purple to your Christmas tablescape.
+For a little extra formality during the Christmas holidays, consider using cloth napkins that are either purple or one of the other colors of your color scheme.
+Also give extra thought to whether you want to use napkin rings, which offer another opportunity to add more purple, sparkle, or flair to your Christmas tablescape.

 Another way to add a finishing touch to your tablescape is by using personalized place cards, which add a thoughtful touch.